ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

         **Older cryoSPARC versions** : Please note that our script installs the latest version of cryoSPARC.
 If you wish to use an older version of CryoSPARC, please follow [these instructions](https://guide.cryosparc.com/setup-configuration-and-management/software-system-guides/guide-updating-to-cryosparc-v5#downgrade-from-cryosparc-v5-to-v4) to downgrade cryoSPARC after the YCRC installation script has finished.

 ## Start the YCRC cryoSPARC workflow
-To use the new cryosPARC workflow, follow the steps below.
+To use the new cryoSPARC workflow, follow the steps below.
+Note that if you do these within a [OnDemand Remote Desktop session](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood-remote-desktop), the cryoSPARC GUI will automatically open in firefox.

-1. **Launch your cryoSPARC server** : In a new cluster terminal window (login node is fine), enter one of the following commands, depending on how long your workflow is expected to run for:
+1. **Launch your cryoSPARC server** : In a new cluster terminal window, run `ycrc_launch_cryosparc.sh`.
+Note that options are available to control how long your server will run for, what partition, etc.

+    - There are two main ways to run the GUI server:

+        A. If launched from a cluster login node, `ycrc_launch_cryosparc.sh` will print directions on how to connect to the GUI.

+        B. If you will launch from a [OnDemand Remote Desktop session](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood-remote-desktop), please note that minimal resources are required; we suggest the following options: `devel` partition with 1 CPU and 32 GB RAM, up to 6 hours runtime.

     - For shorter workflows that will take no more than 6 hours to complete ('devel' partition):
     ```